-This last field (15879) expresses expiration date in terms of number of days since Jan 1, 1970 the account is disabled.
-The -f option provides the number of days after a password expires until the account is permanently disabled.
+-f option provides the number of days after a password expires until the account is permanently disabled.
+The value of

-As shown in shadow file, the number of days is set to 20 (in second last column).
+As shown in the shadow file, the number of days is set to 20 (in the second last column).

-8) Creating a User and adding to Groups
+7) Creating a user and adding to multiple groups

 A user's primary group to which he belongs can be set with -g option.
 The group provided with this option must exist already.

 The group can be checked with id command.
 The

 -G option is used to add a user to additional groups.

 # useradd -G g1,g2,g3 bill # id bill uid=504(bill) gid=509(bill) groups=509(bill),506(g1),507(g2),508(g3) context=root:system_r:unconfined_t:SystemLow-SystemHigh

 Let's check how to create a user and assign to multiple groups.
 The command will create a new user named 'bill' with primary group 'teams' and secondary groups 'admin' and 'apache'.